lostpebble/pullstate/docs/inject-store-state.md

 * `store` - the store from which we are selecting the sub-state
 * `on` (optional) - a function which selects the sub-state you want from the store's state
+  * If non provided, selects the entire store's state (not recommended generally, smaller selections result in less re-rendering)
-* `children` is simply the child function, as per this pattern
+* The required `children` you pass inside the component is simply a function
   * The function executes with a single argument, the sub-state which you have selected

 ## Example